Discover

 Index Selection

-If you want to change the selected index, drop-down menu with the name of the current object in the left panel.
-Clicking on the object from the expanded list of previously created index patterns will change the searched index.
+If you want to change the selected index, click the drop-down menu with the name of the current index pattern in the left panel.
+Clicking on an entry from the expanded list will change the searched index.

 Time settings and refresh